Complementary Psychological and/or Physical Approaches for Cancer Symptoms and Treatment Side Effects

 There is some limited evidence that tai chi may improve fatigue in people with cancer when used as an addition to conventional care but not when used as an alternative to conventional care.
 Tai chi or qigong may also help improve sleep quality in people with cancer.

 Studies in women with breast cancer show that yoga may provide a modest improvement in fatigue and sleep disturbances, depression and anxiety, and quality of life.
 Most yoga studies have focused on women with breast cancer; much less is known about yoga for people with other types of cancer.

-- Clinical Practice Guidelines on the Use of Integrative Therapies as Supportive Care in Patients Treated for Breast Cancer (Journal of the National Cancer Institute Monographs)
+- Clinical Practice Guidelines on the Evidence-Based Use of Integrative Therapies During and After Breast Cancer Treatment (CA: A Cancer Journal for Clinicians)

 - Exercise Guidelines for Cancer Survivors (Medicine & Science in Sports & Exercise)